Robert White (Australian politician): Later years

 Portrait of Robert H. D. White, commodore of the Royal Sydney Yacht Squadron (published in September 1895).

-White had a new steam yacht built for him by William Dunn, at his boat-builder's shed at Berry's Bay in North Sydney.
+White had a new steam yacht built for him by William Dunn, at his boatbuilder's shed at Berry's Bay in North Sydney.
 The vessel, named the White Star, was designed by E. W. Cracknell and had an overall length of 105 feet (32 metres).
 The boat had a frame-work of iron and steel, with a keel of spotted gum, with a steam engine imported from England.
 The White Star was launched in March 1889.
 White captained the White Star himself and used the vessel for his trips between Sydney and his estate at Port Stephens.
 White also owned a "small pleasure yacht" named the Kingfisher which was restricted to the coastal rivers.

 White was a member of Aborigines Protection Board from February 1893.
 In July 1893 the Board approved the removal of aborigines at Nelson Bay to the Karuah reserve, about 14 miles (22.5 km) distant.
 White was appointed to assist "the removal and supervise the settlement".
 In 1894 and 1895 White served as a Royal Commissioner on Fisheries.

 In 1896 and 1897 White held the position of commodore of the Royal Sydney Yacht Club.
 During May 1896 an intercolonial rowing carnival was held on the Parramatta River in the vicinity of Ryde in north-west Sydney.
 White, as commodore of the local yacht club, invited the visiting oarsmen to a trip around Sydney Harbour in his steam yacht, the White Star Two members of the Victorian crew, who were "manual labourers", were not invited and, in consequence, "the Victorians as a body declined the invitation".

 The Hospital for the Insane at Callan Park.